lukatales/rejuvwalkthrough/chapter 2/chap2.md

 {: 	.text-blue-000}
 ##### Pokémon Count

-(This includes all of the newly caught Pokémon, not Pokémon that could have been evolved from them or, in future chapters, from previously obtained Pokémon.
-Meaning, if you evolved your Fletchling into a Fletchinder the Fletchinder will not appear on this list, as it is not available to be caught)
+This includes all of the newly caught Pokémon, not Pokémon that could have been evolved from them or, in future chapters, from previously obtained Pokémon.
+Meaning, if you evolved your Fletchling into a Fletchinder the Fletchinder will not appear on this list, as it is not available to be caught.

+These Pokémon are in oughly appearance order.

  - Wurmple
  - Alolan Rattata